petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started.md

 * For blogs, number of views, reading time, comments, ratings
 * For documents and media, number of downloads, previews, comments, ratings
-* For forms, number of submissions, views, abandonment percentage, completion times
+* For forms, number of submissions, views, completion times
 * For other web content, number of views

 ## Analytics About the People Interacting With Your Site